-- Non School Aged Adults SSBG funded services may be provided to non-school aged adults with a documented programmatic need and a current diagnosis of mental retardation/developmental disability. - School Aged Individuals School aged individuals may be provided non-education-related services with a documented programmatic need and a current diagnosis of mental retardation/developmental disability. - Pre-School Aged Individuals SSBG funded services may be provided to pre-school aged individuals with a documented programmatic need and a current diagnosis of mental retardation/developmental disability.
+- Non School Aged Adults SSBG funded services may be provided to non-school aged adults with a documented programmatic need and a current diagnosis of IDD/developmental disability. - School Aged Individuals School aged individuals may be provided non-education-related services with a documented programmatic need and a current diagnosis of IDD/developmental disability. - Pre-School Aged Individuals -SSBG funded services may be provided to pre-school aged individuals with a documented programmatic need and a current diagnosis of IDD/developmental disability.